Indweller

-Indweller is the fifth and last studio album by the English group Quintessence.
+Indweller is the fifth and last album by the English group Quintessence.
 Maha Dev and Shiva Shankar Jones had been fired from the band prior to the recording of this album, making this the only album on which they do not feature.

+The album was aimed more at the popular market than previous works, with fewer extended jams.
+Record Collector disapproved, writing that "the album constituted a fall from grace."